By Tuesday Mahrle

 Ice Skating on the Farm

 During December, Schnepf Farms transforms into a Winter Wonderland with fresh Christmas trees, snow sledding and a 3,400 square foot outdoor ice rink.
-Aside from general skating, “Pond Hockey” games take place — contact Schnepft Farms to reserve the rink — and there is even a Winter Classic Pond Hockey Tournament.
+Aside from general skating, bonfires, ping pong, cornhole hayrides, and more.
+Also, “Pond Hockey” games and take place — contact Schnepft Farms to reserve the rink — and there is even a Winter Classic Pond Hockey Tournament.

 Cost: $12 per person, includes skates (or you can bring your own)

-For 2016, Westgate Entertainment District in Glendale will keep its usual Thanksgiving-only ice rink open all December.
+For 2018, Westgate Entertainment District in Glendale will keep its usual Thanksgiving-only ice rink open all December and into 2019.
 You can find it in Fountain Park next to the giant Christmas tree.
 Certain nights offer special deals, discounts, various entertainment options and more, so check the website before you go.